 IA: My theory when I created Effets Personnels was that the objects that are essential to us in our life are those with utility value and the ones that inspire you, sentimental value.
 What objects do you keep and surround yourself with and why?

 GGB: I keep very few objects, I gave away almost everything I owned and I bought new ones to replace them.
-For example, I have away my bed and sheets and replaced it with a sleeping bag.
+For example, I gave away my bed and sheets and replaced it with a sleeping bag.
 I choose it with the greatest case, colour, shape and material had to be perfect.
 It is very hard to get rid of objects, in our society to get rid of things and put in order is associated with preparing for death.
 It was interesting to see how getting rid of material things opened up new ways and thoughts.
 The objects I owned were very loaded symbolically, attached to people and periods for my past.
-By getting rid of them it freed a lot of metal space for me.
+By getting rid of them it freed a lot of mental space for me.

-IA: I would like to talk about some of the pieces you have chosen to show here, a part from the felt, there are the potteries and also the diaries.
-Are all these pieces connected to each other ?
+IA: I would like to talk about some of the pieces you have chosen to show here, apart from the felt, there are the potteries and also the diaries.
+Are all these pieces connected to each other?

 GGB: I would like to say something about the masks that are made out of the same clay we spoke about in the beginning.
 The masks are born out of a feeling that the clay would one day be exhausted, I felt the need to cover myself with it.
 I ended up covering my face which created a cast, like moulds that I then filled with plaster.
 That is how these gargoyles were born.